All planning checklists

 Investigate local market dates

-The Lymington Charter Market on Saturdays is a vibrant option for local produce and crafts.
+Lymington Charter Market on Saturdays is a good pick for local produce and crafts.

 Moderate·Medium impact